redis-stack/redis-stack-docs/docs/stack/get-started/install/mac-os.md

 echo $PATH
 {{< / highlight >}}

-Then, confirm that the output contains `/opt/homebrew/bin` (M1 Mac) or `/usr/local/bin` (Intel Mac).
+Then, confirm that the output contains `/opt/homebrew/bin` (Apple silicon Macs) or `/usr/local/bin` (Intel Mac).
 If these directories are not in the output, see the "Existing Redis installation" instructions below.

 ### Existing Redis installation